Under 2 hours

 - If the chain is too short, the toilet flapper might not seat properly and the tank will drain continuously.

 Ready to find the supplies for other projects – like replacing seals, gaskets and wax rings – that you need in your local store?
-Use The Home Depot app to locate products and check inventory.
+Use The Home Depot Mobile App to locate products and check inventory.
 We'll take you to the exact aisle and bay.